rynnan/tg-to-masto/README.md

   The `.session` file can be kept.
 - All three files share the base name from `APP_NAME` and live in the directory set by `DB_PATH`.
+- On Windows, use forward slashes or relative paths for `DB_PATH`.
+  Absolute Windows paths will not work on Linux.